Report on democracy setbacks singles out US, India | DW | 04.03.2020

 The Freedom House think tank's 2020 edition of its Freedom in the World report made generally grim reading, but highlighted the US and India as cause for concern — right after Donald Trump met Narendra Modi.

-A study by a government-funded NGO in the US has sounded the alarm on deteriorating levels of liberty in democratic and authoritarian countries alike, including extensive criticism of India, China and the US itself
+A study by a government-funded NGO in the United States has sounded the alarm on deteriorating levels of liberty in democratic and authoritarian countries alike, including extensive criticism of India, China and the US itself

 The Freedom in the World 2020 report assessed 195 countries, rating 83 of them as "free," 63 as "partly free," and 49 as "not free."
 The Freedom House, which boasts Eleanor Roosevelt as a co-founder, has compiled the index each year since 1973.
 The share of countries rated free has declined by 3% in the last decade.
 The index incorporates factors such as the functioning of government, transparency, the rule of law, pluralism and freedom of expression and belief.